 What Is Shark Finning?

-The numbers are staggering, but also somehow ignored.
+The figures are staggering, but also somehow ignored.
 Reports of up to one hundred million sharks are brutally killed each year in a process known as finning.
 Making up just 3% of their body weight, the shark’s fins are cut off and the rest of the body is discarded while it’s still alive.
-Sinking helplessly to the ocean floor, the sharks then die from suffocation, starvation, or being eaten.
+Sinking helplessly to the ocean floor, the sharks then die from suffocation, starvation, or slowly being eaten alive by other predators.
 No shark is safe from this treatment, as those who are hunting these creatures have no concern for its age, species, or size.
-While the villainizing of sharks has been challenged time and time again, people can still fail to realize that with practices like finning and the use of long lines (long fishing lines that can include thousands of hooks) we are the real dangerous ones.
+While the villainizing of sharks has been challenged time and time again, people can still fail to realize that with practices like finning and the use of long lines (long fishing lines that can include thousands of hooks), we are the real dangerous ones.
 At the rate in which we are going, sharks could be extinct in the next few decades.